 It can be a little bewildering though if you are new to the game.
 You can look at M100 as being a gateway drug.
 By taking care of the route, a place to camp, making sure you will eat and drink well, as well as getting advice and tips from the old hands and experts, M100 is an ideal introduction for first timers as well as being atractive to those with more experience.

-The Moors themselves have hardly changed for yonks.
-It's still a wonderful place in which to lose yourself for a few days, the trails are still great, the people as welcoming as ever, the pubs, food and beers get better with every visit.
-Its a special mix.
+The Moors themselves have hardly changed in those 30 years.
+It's still a wonderful place in which to lose yourself for a few days, the trails are great, the people as welcoming as ever, it lacks the crowds that blight the other National Parks and the pubs, food & beers get better with every visit.
+Its a very special mix.
 And we know where the best bits are hiding.